flowerchecker/kindwise-api-client/README.md

 # or PIL.Image.Image object
 # or list of images
 images = ['path/to/image1.jpg', 'path/to/image2.jpg', 'path/to/image3.jpg', 'path/to/image4.jpg', 'path/to/image5.jpg']

 # details included in identification
 details = ['common_names', 'taxonomy', 'image']

 # disease details included in health identification(only used if health=True)
 # disease_details parameter is only available for plant.id
 disease_details = ['local_name', 'description', 'treatment', 'cause']

-# you can specify up to 3 languages
+# specify up to 3 languages
 language = ['en', 'cs']

 # default for similar_images is True
 similar_images = True

 # where was an image taken
 latitude_longitude = (49.20340, 16.57318)

-# you can include health assessment in your identification by specifying health='all',
+# include health assessment in your identification by specifying health='all',
-# you can also use health='only' to get HealthAssessment(health assessment only)
+# also use health='only' to get HealthAssessment(health assessment only)
 # health assessment is only available for plant.id
 health = 'all'

 # custom id is used to identify identification in your system, but can be replaced with access_token
 custom_id = 123

 # when was an image taken, datetime can be specified as a datetime object, timestamp, or string in ISO format
 date_time = datetime.now()

 # default image size is 1500px, can be turned off by setting max_image_size to None
 # be aware that our API has limit 25Mpx(e.g. 5000px x 5000px)
 max_image_size = 1500

-# you can specify into what depth should be the plant classified
+# specify into what depth should be the plant classified
-# you can choose from ClassificationLevel.SPECIES, ClassificationLevel.GENUS, ClassificationLevel.ALL
+# choose from ClassificationLevel.SPECIES, ClassificationLevel.GENUS, ClassificationLevel.ALL
 # default is ClassificationLevel.SPECIES
 classification_level = ClassificationLevel.SPECIES
-# in case you want to merge results for different taxon levels yourself, you can set classification_raw=True
+# in case of need to merge results for different taxon levels yourself, set classification_raw=True
 # be aware that the result will be in type kindwise.models.RawPlantIdentification
 classification_raw = False
 # if our api will be ahead of this sdk and you do not want to wait for update,
-# you can specify extra_get_params or extra_post_params
+# specify extra_get_params or extra_post_params
 extra_get_params = None  # default
 extra_post_params = None  # default

 identification: PlantIdentification = api.identify(
     images,
     details=details,